-In the first three months of the year, the Group recognises revenue of €160,369 thousand, up €52,719 thousand (+49%) on the €107,650 thousand of the same period of 2022.
-This improvement is mainly due to the Group's remarkable organic growth as well as to the changes in the consolidation scope following the acquisition of the business unit from the PSC Group (effective 1 May 2022), and the acquisition of the

-Francesco Ventura Costruzioni Ferroviarie S.r.l. (in December 2022) which, therefore, did not contribute to the income statement for the comparative period
+In the first three months of the year, the Group recognised revenue of €213,186 thousand, up €52,817 thousand (+32.9%%) on the figure of €160,369 thousand of the same period of 2023.
+This increase is mainly due to the Group's continuing remarkable organic growth as well as to the changes in the consolidation scope following the acquisition of Colmar Technik S.p.A. (in August 2023) which, therefore, did not contribute to the income statement for the comparative period.